AlexanderDLe/client/README.md

 ### Slide-in navigation and animated icon

 I wanted to implement a slide-in navigation and an animated icon here and they turned out pretty decent.
-I'm a fan of animation so I used a lot of CSS transitions.
+I'm a fan of animation so I use a lot of CSS transitions.

 ![portfolio nav slide](https://user-images.githubusercontent.com/37781362/46115025-238f6000-c1aa-11e8-8835-ecfdb179b721.PNG)